Color Mixing Activities for Toddlers, Preschool, Pre-K, & Kindergarten

-Invite your preschool, pre-k, and kindergarten students to be scientists and investigate color mixing!
+Invite your preschool, pre-k, and kindergarten students to be scientists and investigate these color mixing activities!
 These activities provide students the opportunity to predict, explore, observe, test, examine, and collect data as they do the color mixing experiments, investigations, and activities!
 Teach students about primary colors, secondary colors, and making new colors with the games and activities below.
 Also, check out my post about just colors for more ideas for little learners!
 The Little Learners Science Unit All About Colors and the Little Learners Math Colors Unit are great resources to have to teach your students all about color mixing.
-Make sure you grab the color mixing freebies below in this post!
+Make sure you grab the color mixing activities freebie below in this post!

 Grab the FREEBIE by entering your email in the box at the bottom of this post.
 This post contains affiliate links which means I earn a tiny commission when you use my links at no cost to you.

-Color Mixing Clean-Up Tips!
-The shower curtain also helps with clean up and will help keep your table from getting stained.
+Color Mixing Activities Clean-Up Tips!
+The shower curtain also helps with cleanup and will help keep your table from getting stained.
 Place a bucket close so students can dump the color mixture independently and not spill it while traveling through the classroom to the sink.
-Then have the extra colored water close so you can easily refill it as needed.
+Then, have the extra colored water close so you can easily refill it as needed.
 More clean-up tips are in the resource that is included in the Little Learners Science Unit All About Colors.

 Color Mixing Paint Sensory Bags!
 Make these sensory bags with paint to match the challenge you give your students.
 This will show your children another way to mix colors without the mess.
 This is also great for students who do not like to touch things that are wet or sticky.

 Color Mixing Worksheet!
 This color mixing worksheet is another fun freebie!
 Students will practice color word identification and mixing colors.
 You can use washable tempera paint or watercolor paint.